 I’m a big fan of iPhones, iPads, and Kindles when flying with kids.
 We entertained our kids for hours with simple apps like Peekaboo Barn when they were infants/toddlers.
 As the kids have gotten older, we’ve downloaded more age-appropriate apps.
 Minecraft was popular with my kids between 8 and 10.
 Five-hour flights literally and figuratively flew by.

 When traveling with my 6-year-old to Easter Island and Iguazu Falls, we had roughly 40 hours on planes.
 He entertained himself the entire time with Minecraft, Stack the States (learning US geography), Stack the Countries (learning world geography), Presidents vs. Aliens (learning US presidents) and Mathmateer (learning multiplication and division), as well as downloaded episodes of Chopped and Mythbusters.
 Everything was fun and more or less educational, and he never once complained of being bored.

-We’ll also download dozens of hours of shows from Netflix or iTunes before a big trip.
+We’ll also download dozens of hours of shows from Netflix, HBO Max and Disney+ before a big trip.
 And we travel with paper, colored pencils/crayons, playing cards and books (on Kindle), but the iPhones/iPads get the most use.
 And I’m absolutely fine with that – taking the flying out of the equation makes for much more enjoyable trips.